 The Circle of Orboros in Iron Kingdoms are very similar to the Ashbound and Children of Winter mentioned above; they are a druidic sect who believe that civilisation is an inherently unnatural phenomenon that must be crushed, and harness natural disasters of all kinds to try and destroy cities and force humans back to nature.
 They do this because they believe that not only does civilisation interfere with the fundamental powers of nature, if this interference grows too great, the DevourerWurm will return to the mortal world and destroy all humans in order to restore the flow of his powers.

 Goreshade the Bastard really, really wants to save his people.
 In order to do this, he does things like experiment on soulless and sometimes ensouled Iosan children, starts a civil war, transforms himself into an eldritch, signs up with Cryx, delves really deep into forbidden lore and attempts deicide.

 Most members of the anarchic Revolutionary League are viewed this way, at least by non-members.
 (And this is considered one of the mainstream Factions in the setting.)

-In fact, a lot of people would say that all fifteen of the mainstream factions (or at least the most influential members of them) are like this to some degree.
-(The unnamed editor of The Factols Manifesto certainly claims this.)
+In fact, a lot of people would say that all fifteen of the mainstream factions (or at least the most influential members of them) are like this to varying degrees.
+(The unnamed editor of The Factol's Manifesto certainly claims this.)
 Their goals are all different, and most conflict with each other, but many members take their philosophies to extremes, sometimes dangerous extremes.